-Faculty of Health, Engineering and Sciences 2022 USQ Student Placement Declaration
+Faculty of Health, Engineering and Sciences

+2023 UniSQ Student Placement Declaration

-This document is a summary of your responsibilities to USQ and our partners prior to, during and after your placement.
-Please carefully read your clinical handbook and your Nursing Professional Practice Hub to ensure you understand all requirements in detail.
+This document is a summary of your responsibilities to UniSQ and our partners prior to, during and after your placement.
+Please carefully read this 2023 clinical handbook and your Nursing Professional Practice Hub to ensure you understand all requirements in detail.